Student Activities for Introduction to World War II Include:

 Many historians argue that the Treaty of Versailles lead to World War II due to the harsh penalties mixed with an inadequate enforcement of these penalties lead to a humiliated and vengeful German state.

 For this extended activity, the class can debate “What was the most significant factor that lead to World War II?”
 Using their created storyboards, students should make their claim as to what reason they found to be most significant and use at least three central reasons why they believe it was the most significant.
-For more advanced classes, allow student to provide rebuttals or counter arguments to dispel the arguments of their peers.
+For more advanced classes, allow students to provide rebuttals or counter arguments to dispel the arguments of their peers.

 Leaders of World War II